GabrielSlima/blog/articles/oop-inheritance-composition-association.md

         is an association, a relationship between the MediaPlayer and the Video.
     </p>
     <img src="#" alt="Association diagram with aggregation and compostion">
-    <h4>Compostion: has-a/owns-a relationship</h4>
+    <h4>Compostion: has-a relationship</h4>
     <p>
-        So as the name above says, composition is a relationship between two objects, where one object owns another one.
-The owned object provides specific services for a specific type of object, and requires to be owned to fully accomplish a task.
+        So as the name above says, composition is a relationship between two (or more) objects, where one object owns another one.
+        The owned object provides specific services for a specific type of object, and requires to be owned to accomplish a task.
     </p>
     <p>
         Example, a computer is an object that is composed by other objects